 I appeared on two PBS shows—Bill Moyer’s Now (my fifteen seconds of fame) and Simple Living and in The Christian Science Monitor, the Boston Globe, the Washington Post, and the Seattle Post-Intelligencer (among others).
 I was also a presenter for the Climate Project, Al Gore’s initial effort to catalyze a global solution to the climate crisis (and got to experience Al in his element).

 In 2008, at the age of sixty-five, I was hired as an Obama field organizer in Ohio (even though my boss and our entire staff were in their twenties).
-After that, I served as communications director for several political campaigns including a congressional race (four wins, one loss).
+After that, I served as campaign manager for several political campaigns including two congressional races (four wins, one loss).
 During the 1990s, I wrote features and ancillary materials for Holt, Rinehart and Winston’s high school textbook division (my first real writing gig).
 Finally, I have published three non-fiction books (featured on this blog and my Amazon.com author page).

 For more information, check out: